About a blocked tear duct

-Tears flow from the eye to the nose through a narrow tube called the tear duct.
-This tube can get blocked.
+Tears flow from the eye to the nose through narrow tubes called tear ducts.

-Blocked tear ducts are quite common.
-About 1 in 20 babies are born with a block in one or both of their tear ducts.
+Blocked tear ducts are common.
+About 1 in 20 babies are born with a blockage in one or both of their tear ducts.

 Symptoms of a blocked tear duct

 If your baby has a blocked tear duct, his eye will be watering constantly.
-When he wakes up, he might have an even worse discharge from his eye.
+When he wakes up, he might also have a discharge from his eye.
 You might hear these symptoms called ‘watering eyes’ and ‘sticky eyes’.

-Other than the watering and discharge, your baby’s eye is perfectly normal.
+Other than the watering and sticky discharge, your baby’s eye is perfectly normal.

-When to see your doctor about blocked tear duct symptoms
+Does your baby need to see a doctor about a blocked tear duct?